Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Structural Properties of SNL

 \subsection{Complementary Problems and $\mu$SNL}

-Recall that $\mathrm{2COLOR}$ is logically equivalent to checking whether a given undirected graph is bipartite.
+We have demonstrated in Proposition \ref{intersection-union} that $\mathrm{SNL}$ is closed under union and intersection.
+Now, we wonder if, for any decision problem in $\snl$, its complementary problem also falls in $\snl$.
+As a simple example, we consider $\mathrm{2COLOR}$, which is logically equivalent to checking whether a given undirected graph is bipartite.
 Let us consider its ``complementary'' decision problem, known as the \emph{non-bipartite graph problem} (NBG), in which one asks to determine whether a given undirected graph is not bipartite.
 We show that not only $\mathrm{2COLOR}$ but also $\mathrm{NBG}$ are expressible by appropriate $\snl$ sentences.

 \begin{proposition} $\mathrm{2COLOR}$ and its complementary problem $\mathrm{NBG}$ are both in $\snl$. \end{proposition}